opencomputeproject/SAI/doc/SAIP4Extensions/SAI_P4EXT_API_Proposal.md

 p4ext_entry_attrs[1].id = (sai_attr_id_t) SAI_P4EXT_ENTRY_ATTR_MATCH_FIELD_ID;
 p4ext_entry_attrs[1].value.s8list.count = strlen(P4_TABLE_MATCH_FIELDS);
 /**
- * Map of match field names and values represented as a string.
+ * Match field keys and values represented as a string.
- * Ternary fields values are represented as value&mask
+ * Ternary fields values are represented as value&mask.
- * If the table has one or more ternary match fields, then the map shall contain
+ * If the table has one or more ternary match fields, then a
- * a key value pair for entry priority
+ * a key value pair with entry priority should be included */ p4ext_entry_attrs[1].value.s8list.value = P4_TABLE_MATCH_FIELDS;
- */
-p4ext_entry_attrs[1].value.s8list.value = P4_TABLE_MATCH_FIELDS;